fuzzylogicxx/fuzzylogic/posts/small-changes.md

 ## Smartening up

-I don’t care what people wear; if they’re comfortable and happy, I’m happy.
-By the same token I also appreciate people who dress well, and feel better and more confident when I make an effort myself.

 I realised that although I once dressed smartly for work I had drifted into lazier habits.
-I was starting work wearing clothes that were fine for the morning dog walk but didn’t make me feel good at work.
+I was starting work wearing clothes that were fine for the morning dog walk but didn’t make me feel good at work (even when working from home).

+Now I don’t mind how other people choose to dress; if they’re comfortable and happy, that’s the main thing.
+But equally I admire people who dress well.
+And I know I personally feel happier and more confident when I’ve made an effort.

 So I started to organise and look after my clothes a bit better.
-I sold some old stuff and bought a couple of new things.
-I earmarked a few work outfits so I’d look more put-together and less thrown-together.
-I also supported myself time-wise by starting to lay out work clothes the night before, especially before mornings where I had an early commute to Edinburgh.
+I retired then sold some old stuff and bought a few new things.
+I earmarked some work outfits so I’d look more put-together and less thrown-together.
+I also made life easier for myself by starting to choose and lay out work clothes the night before, especially before an early commute.

-I now feel like I show myself and the day ahead a bit more respect.
+The overall effect is to make me feel like I show myself and my work a bit more respect, and I prefer it.

 ## Taking sleep seriously

-It was now clear that in order to have time to shower, walk Rudy, dress properly and eat well I needed to get up earlier.
+It became clear that in order to have time to shower, walk Rudy, dress and eat well I needed to get up earlier.
 And to avoid feeling tired when that early alarm goes off, I needed to be well rested.

 I started going to bed for 10pm.
 I put the phone outside the bedroom.
 I read for twenty minutes because it helps my brain calm down.